sugarypumpkin822/sugarypumpkin822/README.md

 Want to join forces on this someday?
 Hit me up — I’m building this one step at a time.

-# 🤔 Question I’m Asking: Is Using AI Cheating?
-I sometimes use AI tools to:

-Help generate or analyze file structures

-Still, I’d love to hear your thoughts on this.
-Let’s start a conversation!

 📬 Contact Me — Let’s Connect!
 I’m always open to: